Crypto Trading Tips for Beginners

 Trading in a dynamic market such as the crypto market can be tasking especially since unlike the traditional stock market, its activities are continuous.
 The crypto market never goes to sleep, hence, traders are required to be on their toes at every moment.

 Luckily, thanks to the awesome innovations in technology, managing one’s portfolio can be automated.
 Today, automated tools like Shrimpy allows traders to rebalance their portfolio according the market movement for better profit maximization.

 However, it is important to consider the factors shaping up the market volatility, the technicalities involved and the trading avenues when choosing to trade.
 More importantly, regulations and taxes should be major considerations.

 Crypto traders are subject to FATF and IRS regulations in the US for instance.
-Each country has their own set of rules which is up to each individual to adhere to.
+Each country has its own set of rules which is up to each individual to adhere to.
 Though it isn’t exactly an exciting point in trading, it is important to consider the regulations guiding the crypto assets in your portfolio and those governing your chosen trading platform.

 Ivo van Herwaarde